ctsai64/PennAirThrustStand/README.md

 2. **Start Data Collection**:
    - Click "Start Test"
    - All graphs will begin updating in real-time
   - Use checkboxes to show/hide specific measurements:
     - ☑ Thrust (g)
     - ☑ RPM
     - ☑ Temperature (°C)
     - ☑ Voltage (V)
     - ☑ Current (A)
+    - ☑ Power (W)
+  - Hover over a graph to see a crosshair and dot marker; the label shows the nearest data point’s x and y

 3. **Stop and Export**:
    - Click "Stop Test" when finished
+  - Optional: Click "Auto-Scale All" (larger "A" button) to fit axes to the full run
   - Click "Export to CSV" to save your data
    - Choose a filename and location
    - Data is saved with timestamp and ready for analysis

+### Step 4: Viewing Past Tests (History Tab)

+1. Open the "History" tab
+2. Click "Refresh" to rescan for `thrust_test_*.csv` files in the project directory
+3. Select a CSV to view
+   - Plots for thrust, RPM, temperature, voltage, current, and computed power
+   - Raw data table with all rows
+4. Hover over plots to see snapped x,y readouts with markers

 ## Troubleshooting